3-Shamim/Profiling-With-Spirng-Cloud/README.md

 **Note**

-All profile is an another repository => [repo](https://github.com/3-Shamim/config-property-file-for-profiling-spring-cloud)
+All profile is in another repository => [profile-config-repo](https://github.com/3-Shamim/config-property-file-for-profiling-spring-cloud)

 ## Product-Service (Consumer)